hlandau/ncdocs/domain-names.md

 However, the set of valid DNS labels MUST contain the set of DNS labels which comply with the following:

-  - it matches the POSIX regexp `^[a-z0-9_-]+$`, and;
+  - it matches the POSIX regexp `^([a-z0-9_]|[a-z0-9_][a-z0-9_-]*[a-z0-9_])$`, and;

   - it does not exceed 63 octets in length.

+A domain name is a particular kind of DNS name following stricter rules.
+Namely, every label in a domain name MUST be a valid domain label.
+A string is a valid domain label if it complies with the following:

+  - it matches the POSIX regexp `^(xn--)?([a-z0-9]+-)*[a-z0-9]+$`, and;

+  - it is a valid DNS label.

 A hostname is a particular kind of DNS name following stricter rules.
 Namely, every label in a hostname MUST be a valid host label.
-A label is a valid host label if it complies with the following:
+A string is a valid host label if it complies with the following:

-  - it matches the POSIX regexp `^(xn--)?([a-z0-9]+-)*[a-z0-9]+$`, and;
+  - it does not contain any underscores, and;

   - it is a valid DNS label.